There’s no Such Thing as a Home-Wrecker

 Tell me, what exactly is the point of being in an intimate relationship if other people can threaten your position as husband/wife or girlfriend/boyfriend so easily?

 The problem is that a lot of women fear the apparently more attractive woman having the ability to take their man.
-Take a look at the brouhaha surrounding Angelina Jolie and Brad Pitt. (read my article about how you are nothing compared to angelina jolie)
+Take a look at the brouhaha surrounding Angelina Jolie and Brad Pitt.

 It’s easy for women to look at another woman, and think that her beauty, status and enchanting disposition are a threat.
 Then the jealousy ensues…..and the controlling behavior surfaces…..and worse still; women start to cause themselves suffering and pain.
 Regardless of whether or not someone like Angelina Jolie or the gorgeous girl next door have bad intentions with your husband or boyfriend, a successful and passionate relationship will thrive and remain strong.